 Small but densely populated, Singapore's reputation as a center of educational excellence has flourished in recent years.
-The National University of Singapore (NUS) now ranks 22nd in the world, according to the QS World University Rankings® 2014/15, and the young but upwardly mobile Nanyang Technological University (NTU) currently stands at 39th, thanks in part to its success in attracting top international academics and students.
+Following the progress made by its top universities in the QS World University Rankings® – the National University of Singapore (NUS) now ranks 12th in the world, and Nanyang Technological University (NTU) 13th – the city itself has gained nine places in this year’s QS Best Student Cities index.

-Alongside increasing prominence in the global higher education sector, Singapore remains renowned for its prosperity and low levels of crime and unemployment.
-In keeping with the city’s clean-cut, corporate reputation, Singaporean graduates are much sought-after by international employers, especially throughout Asia.
+Alongside growing prominence in the global higher education sector, Singapore remains renowned for its prosperity and low levels of crime and unemployment.
+In keeping with the city’s strong corporate reputation, Singaporean graduates are much sought-after by international employers, especially throughout Asia.

-The downside to Singapore's high standard of living?
-Correspondingly high prices.
-Singapore is ranked the 4th most expensive out of 214 cities in Mercer’s 2014 Cost of Living Survey, and tuition fees have also increased over the past year, particularly for international students.
+The downside to Singapore's high standard of living is correspondingly high prices.
+Singapore is ranked the 4th most expensive out of 214 cities in Mercer’s 2015 Cost of Living Survey, and tuition fees have also increased recently, particularly for international students.

 On the plus side, one thing you certainly won't need to shell out for in Singapore is central heating; its position next to the equator means it is equally scorching all year round.
 And if you fancy exchanging the concrete jungle for the real thing, Singapore is surrounded by tropical scenery, both throughout adjacent Malaysia, and in nearby exotic destinations such as Indonesia, Cambodia, Vietnam and the Philippines.